Palms Casino Resort: Union controversies

-Television/Film history
+Television and film history

 The Palms increased its prominence after appearing in the reality television show The Real World: Las Vegas in 2002.
 The series took place throughout the Palms, including the hotel.
 Maloof had six rooms reconfigured into a 2900 sqft suite for the cast, and other rooms on the same floor were occupied by the production crew.
 After production concluded, the suite was rented out for up to $10,000 a night.
 It became popular among celebrities.

 Celebrity Poker Showdown was also filmed at the Palms from 2003 to 2005.
 Another reality television series, Party at the Palms, aired for 12 episodes during 2005.
 It was hosted by Jenny McCarthy, who would tour the resort and interview celebrities in each episode.
 The second season of High Stakes Poker was also shot at the resort.
 In addition, the Palms appeared in an episode of The O.C., and in The Real Housewives of Beverly Hills, starring Adrienne Maloof.

 The Pearl Concert Theater, as well as other areas of the resort, hosted the 2007 MTV Video Music Awards.
 The resort also appeared in several music videos in 2009, including "Cause a Scene" by Teairra Marí and Flo Rida, "We Made You" by Eminem, and Katy Perry's "Waking Up in Vegas".
+The theater was also used during the Vegas Round for the fourth and fifth seasons of America's Got Talent.

 In the 2000s, the resort's Brenden Theatres facility hosted several film festivals, including CineVegas.
-It also hosted film premieres such as Elektra, Deuce Bigalow: European Gigolo, Rocky Balboa, Love in the Time of Cholera, and Michael Jackson's This Is It.
+It also hosted film premieres such as Elektra (2005), Deuce Bigalow: European Gigolo (2005), Rocky Balboa (2006), Love in the Time of Cholera (2007), and Michael Jackson's This Is It (2009).
+The American Film Market, an event held annually in Los Angeles since its 1981 formation, moved to the Palms in 2024.

+The 2024 film Anora was partly shot at the Palms, including a penthouse suite.